Daitō-ryū Aiki-jūjutsu: Related arts

 The concept of aiki is an old one, and was common to other classical Japanese schools of armed combat.
 There are some other styles of Japanese jujutsu that use the term aiki-jūjutsu, but there are no records of its use prior to the Meiji era.
 Many modern schools influenced by aikido presently utilize the term to describe their use of aikido-like techniques with a more combative mindset.

 There are a number of martial arts in addition to aikido which appear, or claim, to be descended from the art of Daitō-ryū or the teachings of Takeda Sōkaku.
 Among them are: the Korean martial art of hapkido founded by Choi Yong-sool, who claims to have been trained under Takeda Sokaku; Choi gave two versions of his story, one in 1962 and another completely different one in 1982.
 Hakkō-ryū founded by Okuyama Yoshiharu, who trained under Takeda Sokaku; and Shorinji Kempo, founded by Nakano Michiomi (later known as So Doshin), who is known to have trained under Okuyama.
 Additionally, Icho-ryū – an offshoot designed for police defense is practiced widely in Washington state.
 Many techniques from Hakko-ryu are similar to the techniques of Daitō-ryu.
 Certain styles of Karate also use joint manipulation and locking techniques.

-American Yoshinkan Aiki Jujutsu was said to be founded by Hasaka Yutashi (not a Japanese name).
-The story has been spread by Bret Gordon and Stephen Hatfield, who claim to have inherited the art from Hasaka.
-However, there has been no public evidence that Hasaka Yutashi ever existed.
-According to Hatfield, Hasaka grew up in the martial arts, first learning Jujutsu from his father.
-Over time, he began development of what would later become American Yoshinkan Aiki Jujutsu (named in 1999), although he still remained an active student of the arts.
-It is not fully clear how long he would he would study Daito Ryu with Horikawa Kodo during the 1960s and '70s but there is a strong Daito presence within this Jujutsu art.
-Hasaka must have also studied Yoshinkan Aikido briefly with Shioda Gozo at some point within his lifetime due to the very distinct footwork with in then art.
-Shioda was a fellow student of Horikawa around 1977-78 after Horikawa visited his Tokyo dojo, and so Hasaka sensei had the opportunity to pick up information and techniques during his visit.
-However, Shioda would have the most impact and influence so greatly that his art became the inspiration for the name.
-There is no record in Japan of anyone by the name Hasaka Yutashi studying at any Daito-ryu or Yoshinkan dojos.
-There are no records of anyone by the name Hasaka Yutashi existing anywhere.